 - 5-1.
 Island States are facing various challenges affecting their islands and surrounding oceans.
-These issues are closely interconnected and thus it is important to find solutions to them in an integrated manner. - 5-2 We recommend that in order to respond to these issues, island States should develop and adopt integrated policies and plans for oceans, coasts, and islands based on their respective social and cultural backgrounds, and then establish implementing institutions and organizations.

-- 5-3 We support the development of island State policies and plans that promote an integrated approach, given the interconnected nature of ocean management issues and the requirements for States to share in the responsibility of managing the oceans under UNCLOS and other international initiatives such as Agenda 21, the World Summit on Sustainable Development (WSSD) Plan of Implementation, the Barbados Programme of Action and the Mauritius Strategy. - 5-4 OPRF and ANCORS urge the international community to give full consideration to these recommendations, promote their implementation, and work for their inclusion in the Action Plan for Sustainable Development for the next 10 years, which is expected to be adopted at the United Nations Conference on Sustainable Development (Rio+20) to be held in 2012.
+These issues are closely interconnected and thus it is important to find solutions to them in an integrated manner. - 5-2 We recommend that in order to respond to these issues, island States should develop and adopt integrated policies and plans for oceans, coasts, and islands based on their respective social and cultural backgrounds, and then establish implementing institutions and organizations. - 5-3 We support the development of island State policies and plans that promote an integrated approach, given the interconnected nature of ocean management issues and the requirements for States to share in the responsibility of managing the oceans under UNCLOS and other international initiatives, such as The Future We Want (Rio+20), Agenda 21 (Rio summit), the World Summit on Sustainable Development (WSSD) Plan of Implementation, the Barbados Programme (1st SIDS) of Action and the Mauritius Strategy(2nd SIDS).
+It is desirable that the Ocean Declaration (Ocean Days, Rio+20), which calls for action to meet the sustainable development goals for oceans, coasts, and SIDS, is used as a reference. - 5-4 OPRF, ANCORS and their technical partners urge the international community to give full consideration to these recommendations, promote their implementation, and work for their inclusion in the Action Plan for the Third International Conference on SIDS in 2014 and the Sustainable Development Goals in 2015.